A Continuous Convolutional Trainable Filter for Modelling Unstructured Data: Introduction

-The present contribution is organised as follows: in Section \ref{sec2}, a small review of deep learning architectures useful for later analysis is done, as well as introducing the continuous filter for one dimensional and multi-dimensional channels.
-In the same Section we introduce the main idea to perform transposed continuous convolution.
+The main novelties of this work rely on: \begin{itemize} \item Building a new framework, based on continuous filters, for working with unstructured data (continuous filter). \item Defining a neat analogy between continuous (transposed) convolution and state of the art discrete (transposed) convolution in CNNs. \item Apply continuous convolutional layers in a CNN with partially-completed input. \item Exploiting general strategies to work with continuous convolutional autoencoders for dimensionality reduction and system output predictions at unseen time steps. \end{itemize} All this, we highlight, preserving the features of the standard CNNs, which make such an approach effective even dealing with large datasets.
+The present contribution is organised as follows: in Section \ref{sec2}, a small review of deep learning architectures useful for later analysis is done, as well as introducing the continuous filter for one-dimensional and multi-dimensional channels.
+In the same Section, we introduce the main idea to perform transposed continuous convolution.
 Section \ref{sec3} is focused on numerical results.
-First, we validate the proposed methodology on a discrete domain problem using a continuous CNN, and compare it with its discrete representation.
+First, we validate the proposed methodology on a discrete domain problem using a continuous CNN and compare it with its discrete representation.
 Second, we show that continuous convolution can also work with partially-completed images.
 Last, we present different deep learning architectures using continuous filters to solve the step Navier Stokes problem, and the multiphase problem.
 Finally, conclusions follow in Section \ref{sec4}.